School Earthquake Preparedness Guide and Checklist

 2) Severe Bleeding

 3) and Shock

 The LifeSavers controls these conditions and delays shock.
 Your job (whatever your role) is to make sure that you perform the LifeSavers prior to leaving anyone behind or transferring them to the first aid area.

 Here's a infographic how to perform the LifeSavers.
 You can also access my free video training here to learn the LifeSavers.

 Let’s have some examples on how you can apply LifeSavers in real world emergency:

 Scenario #1: You are a teacher with a class of 30 students.
-There are 3 students who are all unconscious.
-You don't want leave them behind but you cannot save them all, you need to make a decision.
+There are 3 students who are injured.
+You don't want to leave them behind but you can't stay, you need to make a decision.
 You need to be quick because you need to evacuate the rest of the class.
-So the best thing that you can do is the lifesavers.
+So the best thing that you can do for the victims is stabilize them using the lifesavers.
 Before you leave them, perform the lifesavers.
-This way, you have improved their condition and give higher survival while they wait for the help to arrive.
+This way, you have greatly improved their chances of survival.

-Scenario #2: You are a search & rescue member and during your operation, you found a victim who is severely bleeding.
-DO NOT transfer the victim while they are bleeding.
-Control the bleeding first, it will only take less than a minute to do this, but it’s a critical moment for the victim’s survival.
+Scenario #2: You are a search & rescue member and during your operation, you find a victim who is severely bleeding.
+DO NOT transport the victim while they are bleeding.
+Control the bleeding first, it will only take seconds to apply a pressure dressing for the victim’s survival.

 What are the supplies you need to perform LifeSavers?